-Although we have a not proved analytically the convexity of the cost function TC(s, Q)our experience with considerable number of numerical examples indicate that TC(s, Q) for fixed 'S' appears to be convex in s.
+Although we have a not proved analytically the convexity of the cost function TC(s, Q) our experience with considerable number of numerical examples indicate that TC(s, Q) for fixed 'S' appears to be convex in s.
 In some cases it turned out to be increasing function of s.
 For large number case of TC(s, Q) revealed a locally convex structure.
 Hence we adopted the numerical search procedure to determine the optimal value of 's'

-5. Numerical Example and Sensitivity Analysis
+6. Numerical Example and Sensitivity Analysis:

-5.1.
-Numerical Example
+6.1 Numerical Example:

 In this section we discuss the problem of minimizing the structure.
-We assume $H_c \le H_m \le H{d_c}$ i.e, the holding cost for compliment product is at retailer node is less than that of main product at retailer node and the holding cost of main product is less than that of main product at distributor node.
-Also $O_c \leq O_m \leq O_d$ the ordering cost at retailer node for complement product is less than that of main product.
-Also the ordering cost at the distributor is greater thanthat of compliment product at retailer node.
+We assume $H_c \le H_m \le H_d$, i.e, the holding cost for compliment product is at retailer node is less than that of main product at retailer node and the holding cost of main product is less than that of main product at distributor node.
+Also $O_c \le O_m \le O_d$ the ordering cost at retailer node for compliment product is less than that of main product.
+Also the ordering cost at the distributor is greater than that of compliment product at retailer node.